This article will:

-Too long, didn’t read it all version:
+Too long, didn’t read it all version (summary of article):

 Continue on to read our Yext review in full: how Yext works, the benefits to Yext, how much Yext costs, features, problems, analysis, as well as my final conclusion.